 Companies like Shapeways allow customers to design products in categories ranging from drones and eyewear, to jewelry and medical devices.
 Simply upload a 3D model to their website and receive the product at your home days later.

-And the technology continues to improve.
+And the 3d printing technology continues to improve.
 AIMS, a project recently launched via Kickstarter, has released a 3D printer with AI integration to monitor and alert you of print errors in real-time.

 This is only where we are today.
 Over the next 10 years, 3D printing will reshape retail in four key ways: